Poetry became my passion after I fell in love with Walter de la Mare's "Silver" in Mrs. Edna Pickett's sophomore English class circa 1962.

 Rita Dove's two sonnets, "Golden Oldie" and "Exit," demonstrate the power of the American (innovative) sonnet.
-Without rime or a regular rhythm, these poems, nevertheless, capture two simple dramatic times in the life of a young woman at the beginning of her journey through life.
+These poems, without rime or a regular rhythm, nevertheless, capture two simple dramatic times in the life of a young woman at the beginning of her journey through life.

 Rita Dove served as the United States poet laureate from 1993 to 1995.

 (Please note: The spelling "rhyme" was introduced into English by Dr. Samuel Johnson through an etymological error.
 For my explanation for using only the original form, please see "Rime vs Rhyme: An Unfortunate Error.")